Atlas of plant and animal histology

 2. Properties

-The physicochemical features of membranes determine their properties : a) membranes are fluid layers of lipids and proteins, allowing lateral movement and rearrangement of molecules, as if they were a viscous liquid layer; b) membranes are semipermeable, which means that they work as a selective barrier for diffusion of molecules that "want" to cross from one side to another; c) membranes are malleable and flexible, and get self-repaired after small breaks, thus recovering their integrity; d) membranes show continuous molecular turnover that enables different responses to particular physiological requirements.
+The physicochemical features of membranes determine their properties : a) membranes are fluid layers of lipids and proteins, allowing lateral movement and rearrangement of molecules, as if they were a viscous liquid layer; b) membranes are semipermeable, which means that they work as a selective barrier for diffusion of molecules that "want" to cross from one side to the other; c) membranes are malleable and flexible, and get self-repaired after small breaks, thus recovering their integrity; d) membranes show continuous molecular turnover that enables different physiological properties.

 3. Functions

 Depending on where they are located, membranes have different functions.
-They generate and maintain electro-chemical gradients used for several purposes like responding to external stimuli, transmission of information, selectively transport of molecules, and synthesize ATP.
-Membranes make possible intracellular compartments where specific functions are performed and form the nuclear envelope that encloses the genetic material.
-Many types of receptors are inserted in membranes that allow cells to "sense" molecules of the extracellular environment.
+They generate and maintain electrochemical gradients used for several purposes like responding to external stimuli, transmission of information, selective transport of molecules, and ATP synthesis.
+Membranes make possible intracellular compartments where specific functions are performed, and form the nuclear envelope that encloses the genetic material.
+Many types of receptors are found in membranes that allow cells to "sense" informational molecules of the extracellular environment.
+Thus, the features of the plasma membrane enable neurons with the capacity of processing information.
+Muscle cell contraction also relies on membrane properties and function.
 Membranes also contain many enzymes for metabolic purposes.
-For example, cellulose and hyaluronic acid, essential molecules for plant and animal extracelular matrix, respectively, are synthesized in the plasma membrane.
-Furthermore, there are also phosphorylases, ATPases, lipases, and many more.
-The integrity of animal tissues relies on cell adhesion molecules, and cell-cell and cell-extracellular matrix adhesions relay on adhesion molecules located in the plasma membrane.
+For example, cellulose and hyaluronic acid, essential molecules for plant and animal extracellular matrix, respectively, are synthesized in the plasma membrane.
+Furthermore, there are also kinases, ATPases for energy production, lipases, and many more.
+The integrity of animal tissues relies on cell-cell and cell-extracellular matrix adhesion molecules, and adhesion molecules are located in the plasma membrane.

-In the following pages, we will deal with the main molecules, and then with membrane properties and functions.
+In the following pages, we will deal with the main molecules that form the cell membranes, and then with membrane properties and functions.
 Finally, the role of membranes in the physiology of organelles will be studied, including vesicular traffic, endocytosis, exocytosis, energy production, as well as the transport of molecules across the lipid bilayer.

 Home / The cell / Cell membrane